-Leave the Entenmann’s on the shelf, and try these Homemade Baked Sour Cream Donuts instead!
-Once you’ve tasted the Rich, Tender Cake, the Sweet Cinnamon Glaze, and the Buttery Crumb Topping, you’ll never go back to store bought!
+Leave the Entenmann’s on the shelf, and try these homemade crumb donuts instead!
+Once you’ve tasted the rich, tender cake, the sweet cinnamon glaze, and the buttery crumb topping, you’ll never go back to store bought!

 I think I cracked the code!

-I’m talking about those soft, yet slightly crunchy, buttery, cinnamon-sugar-y crumbs on the top of those melt-in-your-mouth donuts you pick up at the local convenience store.
+I’m talking about those soft, yet slightly crunchy, buttery, cinnamon-sugar-y streusel on the top of those melt-in-your-mouth crumb donuts you pick up at the local convenience store.

 Yes, I eat them too.
 And I enjoy every last morsel.
 And so do my kids.
 Which kind of freaks me out a little.
 Because how can something sit on a convenience store shelf for weeks on end without getting moldy or stale?
 Unless it’s loaded with chemicals.

 I prefer my crumb donuts to be loaded with farm fresh eggs.
 And nutmeg.
 And tangy sour cream.
 And drowned in a cinnamon-vanilla glaze.
 And totally encrusted with buttery brown sugar crumbly-crumbs.